 Archduke Joseph Diamond

 This stone enjoys the distinction of being the twelfth largest “perfect” diamond in the world.
 Named for a military man of royal blood, this diamond followed a long history of courting danger, yet, like its longest-tenured owner, was lucky enough to survive two world wars and a revolution.
 In the same vein as many of its contemporaries, this diamond shared the common experience of being locked away for many years depriving the public of its beauty.
-However, within the last few years millions have seen it adorning the neck of a renowned singer on stage and sparkling on the red carpet worn by an actress thanks to the power of the modern media.
+However, thanks to the power of modern media, within the last few years the diamond has been seen by millions adorning the neck of a renowned singer on stage and sparkling on an actress walking the red carpet.
 Deriving its name from a prince of the great dynastic House of Habsburg in the Hungarian line, Archduke Joseph August (1872-1962), this stone is the magnificent Archduke Joseph diamond.

 In this particular case, research gives more information about the diamond’s most famous owner than the diamond itself.
 Because of sketchy records, there is debate as to when and how the Habsburg family initially obtained the diamond or when it actually passed from Archduke Joseph to his son.
 What is accepted fact is that the Archduke or his family owned the diamond for a number for years.
 A direct descendant of Emperor Leopold II, Archduke Joseph August was the son of Duke Joseph Carl Ludwig of Austria and Princess Clotilde of Saxe-Coburg-Gotha.
 Joining the Hungarian territorial reserve in 1890, Archduke Joseph began, what was to become, a very illustrious and highly decorated military career.
 Taking time out in 1893, the Archduke married Augusta Maria Louise of Bavaria, a grand-daughter of Emperor Franz Joseph, and the daughter of Prince Leopold of Bavaria